ECON5005 Production Economics and Efficiency Analysis

 - This is an advanced unit focusing on the economics of producer behaviour and the analysis of efficiency and productivity change, with emphasis on empirical applications to agriculture, environmental management, manufacturing and service sectors.
 The topics include models of production; cost, revenue and profit optimisation; input demand and product supply responses; and the effect of technological progress and the production environment on performance.
 Production frontier estimation techniques covered include data envelopment analysis (DEA), stochastic frontier analysis (SFA), and distance (radial and directional) function models of multi-input multi-output production processes.

-- Students are able to (1) understand the economic theory that underpins production decisions and efficiency analysis, and think about related research problems in logical and systematic ways; (2) appreciate data and statistical issues related to production efficiency theory; and (3) implement modern techniques to analyse empirical data and generate information to guide management and policy.
+- Students are able to (1) understand the economic theory that underpins production decisions and efficiency analysis, and develop the capacity to think about related research problems in logical and systematic ways; (2) develop a thorough understanding of data and statistical issues related to production efficiency and productive analysis; and (3) implement modern techniques to analyse empirical data and generate information to guide management and policy.

 Supplementary assessment is not available in this unit.